-Love Island is our summer obsession once more, as we follow a fresh batch of Islanders over the course of summer 2019.
+Love Island was our summer obsession once again, as we followed a fresh batch of Islanders over eight weeks.

 But like all good things, the latest series must come to an end, after crowning another happy couple as the winning partnership.